Eugène Varlin: The Franco-Prussian War and the Paris Commune

 The Franco-Prussian War went badly for Napoléon III; the Emperor was captured by the Germans and his government fell.
 Varlin became a member of the Republican Central Committee in Paris.
 He also became a member of the Central Committee of the National Guard.
 Varlin's involvement in the premature insurrection of 31 October 1870 caused the government of Adolphe Thiers to revoke his command.
 Varlin also participated in the uprising on 22 January.

 During the siege of Paris by the Prussians, Varlin devoted himself to organising relief for the population; his care packages became known as 'Varlin's marmites' (named after his co-operative restaurant).
 Varlin also became secretary for the French section of the First International.
 In February 1871, Varlin ran unsuccessfully as a Socialist-Revolutionary candidate in the elections to the National Assembly of France.

-On 18 March 1871 Varlin participated in storming the Vendôme place.
+On 18 March 1871 Varlin participated in storming the Place Vendôme.
 He was one of the authors of the Manifesto of the Parisian section of the International on 24 March.
-On 26 March he was elected by a landslide to the Council of the Paris Commune, representing the sixth, twelfth and seventeenth arondissements (districts).
+On 26 March he was elected by a landslide to the Council of the Paris Commune, representing the sixth, twelfth and seventeenth arrondissements (districts).
 He became the Commune's commissioner of finance and was the Commune's point man on labour relations.
 Among the various political factions which participated in the Paris Commune, Varlin sided with the Proudhonists, belonging to the left wing of that group.
 However, his tireless energy and idealism made him a popular figure in many quarters.
 On 1 May Varlin sided with the minority which voted against creating a 'Committee of Public Safety', modelled on that of the French Revolution.
 On 5 May he became a member of the Commune's war commission.
 During the 'Bloody Week' he tried in vain to save the lives of several hostages shot by the Communards.
 Varlin participated actively in the fighting against the troops of the Versailles government and was in charge of the defence of the sixth and eleventh arrondissements.
 When the Commune was suppressed, Varlin was captured, and taken to Montmartre, where, with other prisoners, he was shot.

-Several streets and schools in Paris, Brest and Lyons bear Eugène Varlin's name.
+Several streets and schools in Paris, Brest and Lyon bear Eugène Varlin's name.